hollowaykeanho/hollowaykeanho/profile/README.md

 ### Retired or Superseded

-These are retired and superseded by other documents above.
-They are archived solely for educational and statistical purposes only (e.g. tracking how they were started and how they go).
+These documents were retired and superseded by other documents above.
+They are now archived solely for educational and statistical purposes (e.g. tracking how they were once developed and evolved).
 Please use the updated versions.

 * **[chewkeanho-gpos](https://doi.org/10.5281/zenodo.13825030)** - discontinued
   due to conflict of business interest.